CTCycle/FAIRS-roulette-agent/README.md

 ...

 ## How to use
 Run the FAIRS.py file to launch the script and use the main menu to navigate the different options.
-The main menu allows selecting one of the following options:
+The main menu allows selecting one of the following options (when selecting a pretraining method, another menu will be presented to allow the user chosing between the ColorCode and the NumberMatrix models):

-**1) FAIRS timeseries analysis:** Perform timeseries analysis to visualize distribution and main statistical parameters (work in progress).
+**1) Timeseries analysis:** Perform timeseries analysis to visualize distribution and main statistical parameters (work in progress).

-**2) FAIRS training: ColorCode Model (CCM)** Perform pretraining using the ColorCode model, which is focused on predicting the next color (green, black or red) to be extracted.
+**2) Standard model pretraining** Allows training the DL models throughout multiple epochs, using the entire dataset (or a part of it) as the training set.

-**3) FAIRS training: PositionMatrix Model (PMM)** Perform pretraining using the NumberMatrix model, which is focused on predicting raw numbers based on both previous extractions and the actual number position (following European Roulette encoding)
+**3) K-fold model pretraining** Perform pretraining using the K-fold method for cross-validation, by splitting the entire datasets into subsets and training the model on each subset separately.

 **4) Predict next extraction:** Predict the next coming extraction using a pretrained model.
 Automatically infers which model has been loaded and forecast extractions accordingly.